Deli-Vops/EX280-Simulator/00-utils/ClusterSetup.md

 # Cluster Setup

-This guide provides the YAML files you need to prepare a cluster for EX280.
+This guide provides the YAML files you need to prepare a cluster for lab EX280.

 ---